kadena-community/create-kadena-app/README.md

 Create Kadena app allows you to pass command line arguments to set up a new project non-interactively.
-While we might further expand functionality in the future currently there's one command availabe, `generate-project`.
+While we might further expand functionality in the future currently there's one command available, `generate-project`.
 See create-kadena-app generate --help:

 ```sh